sky-joaoantunes/quality-assurance/recruitment/qa_engineer.md

 - Ability to work well in a team, self-driven and eager to learn
 - Pragmatic about what is best both technically and for the business
 - Creative thinking, analytical skills and attention to detail
-- Very well organized and methodic
+- Very well organized and methodical
 - Strong English speaking skills
 - Lisbon based